d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 Moreover, because the softmax operation preserves the ordering among its arguments, we do not need to compute the softmax to determine which class has been assigned the highest probability.
+Thus,

 $$
 \operatorname*{argmax}_j \hat y_j = \operatorname*{argmax}_j o_j.